allthings/developers/erp-data-exchange-specification.md

 	"reportEmails": ["mr.foo@bar.test", "mrs.foo@bar.test", {"test@bar.de": ["error"]}]
 }
 ```
+In the example above, "mr.foo@bar.test" and "mrs.foo@bar.test" receive report emails for all imports, while "test@bar.de" just receives reports about import errors.

 if no default option should be overwritten, the manifest.json should include at least an empty JSON-Object:

 ```json